flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/fuel.md

     - Pump is off and OFF button lights up white.
 - FAULT:
     - Amber light and ECAM caution appear, when delivery pressure drops while pump operates.

+!!! note ""
+     The A320neo doesn't have center tank pumps anymore.
+These have been replaced by transfer valves.
+The current aircraft model used by the FlyByWire A32NX has incorrect labels.

 ### X FEED